gsmainclusivetechlab/b4ll-callcentre/docs/voice/usecases.md

 This flow means the user is not previously registered in the voice PoC.
 Thus, it will take the user though the enrolment process.
 During this process one of the voice phrases available for the call centre is randomly selected.
-The users then must to record their voice phrase 3 times to the algorithm created the voiceprint.
+The users then must to record their voice passphrase 3 times so the algorithm creates the voiceprint.
 After this quick process, the user is registered in the system.

 It is important to mention here that, as discussed previously, we are not making the initial enrolment with the mobile operator.
 We assume the user has already created a mobile account and he/she is now enrolling in the voice recognition service.
-There are different approaches the operator could use here, such as validating the user with a PIN before enrolling into the voice service.
+There are different approaches the operator could use here, such as validating the user in the current way it is being used.

 :::note User Story Include here details about the ID for initial identification
 :::